mia-platform/flow-manager-client/README.md

   rebalanceTimeout: { type: 'integer', default: 60000 },
   heartbeatInterval: { type: 'integer', default: 3000 },
-  allowAutoTopicCreation: { type: 'boolean', default: false }, }
+  allowAutoTopicCreation: { type: 'boolean', default: false },
+  maxWaitTimeInMs: { type: 'integer', default: 1000, description: 'The maximum amount of time in milliseconds the server will block before answering the fetch request if there isn’t sufficient data to immediately satisfy the requirement given by minBytes'}
+}

 producerConfig = {